marcocspc/58wq/_drafts/2021-10-19-Setting-up-my-RP-WD009-with-OpenWRT.md

 layout: post
 title:  "Setting up my RP-WD009 with OpenWRT"
 date:  2021-10-19 11:50:53 -0300
-categories: english linux
+categories: english linux openwrt
 ---

-# Setting up my RP-WD009 with OpenWRT
+# Setting up my Portable Router (RP-WD009) with OpenWRT

 I am not an anxious person.
 I mean, I've been waiting, like, an eternity for my RPWD009 to arrive (it was three weeks lol).
 Ok, I may be a bit excited, but today I got my portable router from Ravpower, and the first thing I did was to flash it with OpenWRT.